kabir-vats/Keystroke-Essay-Score-Prediction/README.md

 1. I'm interested in keystrokes as biometric verification & for verification of academic integrity, and this is a good way to familizarize myself with methods to analyze this kind of data
 2. I would like to work on prediction projects where I must generate features myself from raw data

 The jupyter notebook contains sections of code organized into exploratory data analysis, rudimentary prediction, and a final pipeline that uses various machine learning models, followed by a concluding analysis of prediction accuracy from each of the methods.
-A pdf report will be uploaded from overleaf at the project's conclusion.
+The pdf keystroke_prediction.pdf provides further analysis and explanation of the project.

 ## Data dictionary